arpitkuriyal/load-balancer/README.md

 # Load Balancer in Go

-A HTTP load balancer built in Go to understand real backend system tradeoffs such as reverse proxying, load-balancing strategies, health checks, per-IP rate limiting, graceful shutdown, and Prometheus-based observability.
+An HTTP load balancer built in Go to understand real backend system tradeoffs such as reverse proxying, load-balancing strategies, health checks, per-IP rate limiting, graceful shutdown, and Prometheus-based observability.

 ---